Pediatric Psychology Postdoctoral Fellowship

 Fellows choose their focus of training based on their interest and career goals.

-We are committed to training fellows who are prepared to address issues of healthcare disparities and racial inequity as early career pediatric psychologists.
+We are committed to training fellows who are prepared to address a variety of mental health concerns as early career psychologists.
 A list of specific objectives and competencies is available upon request.
 Fellows are evaluated on progress towards competencies quarterly.
-A copy of the evaluation form is available upon request.
-Information regarding grievances and due process is also available upon request.

-In addition to clinical rotations, Akron Children’s pediatric psychology fellows participate in weekly clinical didactics, a professional development seminar, a diversity, equity and inclusion seminar, and are required to complete a research project.
+In addition to clinical rotations, Akron Children’s psychology fellows participate in weekly clinical didactics, a professional development seminar, and are required to complete a research project.

 Our program offers access to:

-Fellows receive 3 hours each week of didactics specific to professional development, pediatric psychology, diversity and case conceptualization.
+Fellows receive two hours each week of didactics specific to professional development, pediatric psychology, diversity and case conceptualization.

 Topics include: